Mayslake Peabody Estate: Architecture

 Mayslake Hall was designed in the Tudor Revival style by Benjamin Marshall of Marshall & Fox, an architectural firm based in Chicago.
 The country house somewhat resembles Compton Wynyates, a 15th-century manor house in Warwickshire, England.
 The building's architectural elements include decorative half-timbering and groups of tall, narrow windows.

-Mayslake Hall features a library, kitchen, private study, numerous bedrooms and bathrooms, servant's quarters, and other rooms.
+Mayslake Hall features a library, kitchen, private study, numerous bedrooms and bathrooms, servants' quarters, and other rooms.
 Francis Peabody's private study contains a secret staircase leading to a basement.

 During years of disrepair, the building suffered significant architectural and structural damage, but is being remediated by a restoration process within Mayslake Hall.
-The restoration is ongoing and is featured during tours of Mayslake Hall.
+The restoration is ongoing.

 The service complex was designed by Howard Van Doren Shaw including servants' quarters, horse stables, garages, workshops, and a greenhouse, but these service buildings have since been razed.